Potters Bar: Roads

 The A1 was built as a major arterial road and a crossroads at Bignells Corner linked it to the Barnet–St Albans road.
 Potters Bar is now also served by junctions 23 and 24 of the M25 motorway.

 Railway

 Potters Bar railway station is sited on the East Coast Main Line.
-Govia Thameslink Railway operates services on the Great Northern Route under two sub-brands:
+GTR operates services on the Great Northern Route under two sub-brands: